codatio/codat-docs/docs/lending/enhanced-invoices/overview.md

 - How much the invoice is for and the currency.
 - Who the invoice has been raised to; the customer.
 - Any payments assigned to the invoice

+Get a list of invoices linked to the corresponding banking transaction using the _Enhanced Invoices Report_ endpoint in our [Lending API reference](/lending-api#/operations/get-enhanced-invoices-report).

 ## Prerequisites